Molecular Plant Pathology

 Authors should address their covering letter to the Editor-in Chief.
 The Editor-in Chief will then choose a Senior Editor closest to the field of interest to handle the review process.
 Alternatively, authors can nominate a Senior Editor in which case the covering letter should be addressed to them.
 However, the Editor-in-Chief reserves the right not to use the suggested Senior Editor.

-Text as Microsoft Word (.doc), Rich Text Format (.rtf) or Postscript (.ps).
+Text and Tables as Microsoft Word (.doc), Rich Text Format (.rtf) or Postscript (.ps).

 Figures should be uploaded individually as high resolution JPEG (.jpg), TIFF (.tif), or EPS (.eps) files.

 Figures uploaded in these file formats will be automatically converted to small jpegs for reviewing.
-For detailed information on uploading files, go to http://authorservices.wiley.com/bauthor/illustration.asp.
+Please ensure that no large blank areas surround your figures.
+For optimal colour reproduction use RGB colour format.
+Figures should be no larger than 17cm X 22 cm.
+Figures larger than this may not convert properly and may be missing from the manuscript PDF/HTML during peer review.
+For more information on uploading files, go tohttp://authorservices.wiley.com/bauthor/illustration.asp.
 However, please note that Molecular Plant Pathology does not encourage the submission of PDF figure files.
 For ease of reviewing, figures and figure legends should appear together on the same page.
 Figure legends should also be present within the main text of the manuscript.

 The complete manuscript will be automatically converted to PDF or HTML for reviewing.
 Please check both the PDF and HTML proofs carefully before final submission to ensure that they include everything they should and that all figures display correctly.